 Offering costs consist primarily of fees and expenses incurred in connection with the offering of shares, including legal, underwriting, printing and other costs, as well as costs associated with the preparation and filing of applicable registration statements.
 Offering costs are charged against equity when incurred.
-During the three month period ended March 31, 2018, \$30 of offering costs were incurred, 50% of which were paid by the Investment Adviser.
+During the three month and six month periods ended June 30, 2018, \$30 of offering costs were incurred, 50% of which were paid by the Investment Adviser.
+During the three month and six month periods ended June 30, 2017, \$2,972 of offering costs were incurred, 50% of which were paid by the Investment Adviser.